Stream-JMX

 sampler.setSchedule(Sampler.JMX_FILTER_ALL, 30000).run();

-scheduling parameters, run()
+scheduling parameters, run() executes the schedule.

 To schedule metric collection for a specific MBean server: